Accessibility and additional support

 Giving others permission to discuss your policy

 As your health changes, there may be times when you can’t manage your account yourself.
-You can nominate someone you trust to help manage and talk to us about your policy if it’s ever needed.
+You can nominate a trusted person to help manage and discuss your policy if it’s ever needed.

 How we can help

-Get in touch with us via phone, email or live chat for more information about giving someone permission to talk to us about your policy.
+Contact us via phone, email or live chat for more information about giving another permission to discuss your policy.

 How we can help

 We’ll keep things as simple as possible.
-When you talk to us we may ask you for more information, such as:
+When you speak to us we may ask you for more information, such as:

 - a copy of their death certificate